lueschem/lueschem.github.io/_posts/2019-03-15-Updating-a-Debian-Based-IoT-Fleet.md

 point to get to know how I can add the Mender update mechanism to my personal project.

-After inspiring discussions and some days of work it is now possible to easily generate a Debian stretch image for the Raspberry Pi 2 or 3 that comes with full Mender update support!
+After inspiring discussions and some days of work it is now possible to easily generate a Debian buster image for the Raspberry Pi 2 or 3 that comes with full Mender update support!

 Here is how you can build the OS image and a corresponding Mender update artifact: